-29 Jun 8 Steps to Making Healthy Eating Easy!
+25 May 8 Steps to Make Healthy Eating Simple!

 It doesn’t have to be!
-My mission is to “Make healthy eating easy and achievable for all!”
-Here are some great ways to help you get started and stay motivated.
+My mission is to “Make healthy eating simple and achievable for all!”

-I used to think so too.
-But by making gradual changes, I’ve seen my family and my clients gain more energy and vitality.
-How?
+By making gradual changes, I’ve seen my family and my clients gain more energy and vitality.
 Here are eight simple tips to make eating healthy easier, less stressful and more enjoyable:

 - Drink Up: This is the easiest step of all—drink water!
 Your body is 60% water so it’s no surprise that you need to stay hydrated to keep the proper balance of bodily fluids.
 Water helps with digestion, circulation and nutrient transportation.
 Not only that, your skin will look healthier (and younger).
 Plus, often when we think we’re hungry we’re just thirsty.
 So instead of reaching for that unhealthy snack, drink a glass of water first and see if you’re satisfied.
 If plain water is not your thing, you can add freshly squeezed fruit juice, like lemon or strawberry, into it for some flavor.